Best Times to Visit Fortaleza, Brazil

 What is the best time of year to visit Fortaleza for pleasant weather and fewer crowds?

-What are some local customs or cultural considerations I should be aware of when visiting Fortaleza?
+What are some local customs or cultural nuances I should be aware of when visiting Fortaleza?

 How easy is it to get around Fortaleza, and what's the best way to explore the city and surrounding beaches?

-What are some hidden gems or lesser-known spots in Fortaleza that you would recommend?
+Beyond the famous beaches, what are some hidden gems or lesser-known attractions in Fortaleza that you would recommend?

 Ready to Plan Your Trip?